Protocentral/AFE4490_Oximeter/README.md

 Using Brainbay
 ----------------
- Brainbay is an open-source application originally desgined for bio-feedback applications, but can be easily used for         visualizing the ECG in real-time.
+ Brainbay is an open-source application originally desgined for bio-feedback applications, it can be easily used for         visualizing the ECG in real-time.
 Brainbay can be downloaded from the following link: https://github.com/Protocentral/AFE4400_Oximeter/tree/master/Brainbay_setup_and_configfiles You can use the Windows installer and follow the instructions on the screen to install Brainbay on your computer Brainbay now has to be configured to work for our data format and that can be achieved by the using the configuration file   https://github.com/Protocentral/AFE4400_Oximeter/tree/master/Brainbay_setup_and_configfiles